 Individuals submit an application for a demonstration during the first or second round of Calls.
-Oftentimes, they need to bring their own specialty supplies or tools.
+They often eed to bring their own specialty supplies or tools.
 Based on the space, equipment and press availability for the conference venues, the local steering committee makes selections that showcase as much novelty, breadth, beauty, and innovation as possible!

 Due to their popularity, Demos can be challenging to access after they begin; attendees should arrive early for a good spot and commit to watching the entire demonstration.
 Hand-outs and PDF forms may be made available to conference-goers during or after the conference.

 Programming: What is an Inkubator?

 Inkubators arose from the desire for informal, group discussions about pertinent topics for printmakers and print enthusiasts.
 Inkubators are round table discussions moderated by an organizer.

 Inkubators are scheduled for two-hour increments, but typically last one and a half hours.

 Unless otherwise indicated for a specific session, there are no pre-registration required to attend an Inkubator.
 Drop-ins are welcome!

 There is one SGCI-designated Inkubator, chaired by members of the SGCI Board.